Wittenberg interpretation of Copernicus: Philipp Melanchthon and Copernican Theory

 Prior to the Copernican theory, Melanchthon strongly agreed with the work of Aristotle and Ptolemy.
 Melanchthon first became familiar with Copernican theory through Rheticus’ Narratio prima in 1540.
-He first took the stance that Copernican’s theory was absurd.
-Melanchthon’s lectures tended to reject Copernican theory as it seemed to conflict with scripture, and advised students to avoid it.
+He first took the stance that Copernicus' theory was absurd.
+Melanchthon’s lectures tended to reject Copernican theory as it seemed to conflict with Scripture, and advised students to avoid it.
 Later lectures show that Melanchthon’s views may have changed slightly, as he applauds Copernicus’ lunar theory and suggests it is worth looking at.
 However, Melanchthon continues to recommend that his students remain concerned with Ptolemaic lunar theory, as he had been teaching up to this point.
-Melanchthon agrees that the Earth could possibly move and rotate like Copernicus suggests even though it does not agree with the scripture.
-Throughout his time studying and lecturing on Copernican theory, Melanchthon never ignores the fact that Copernicus defies scripture, an idea which Melanchthon openly disapproves of.
-However, Melanchthon seems to agree that this new theory has value to the subject of astronomy and there must be something worth learning from Copernican's theory and therefore doesn’t reject it entirely.
+Melanchthon agrees that the Earth could possibly move and rotate like Copernicus suggests even though it does not agree with Scripture.
+Throughout his time studying and lecturing on Copernican theory, Melanchthon never ignores the fact that Copernicus defies Scripture, an idea which Melanchthon openly disapproves of.
+However, Melanchthon seems to agree that this new theory has value to the subject of astronomy and there must be something worth learning from Copernicus' theory and therefore doesn’t reject it entirely.
 Like the members of the Melanchthon circle, Melanchthon himself does not fully accept or fully reject Copernican theory, but is instead more moderate.
-His moderate stance allowed others to view Copernican’s theory from an open point of view.
+His moderate stance allowed others to view Copernicus' theory from an open point of view.